 Now is the time to focus on implementation.
 Depending on the strategy chosen either pilot, scenario plan or implement the new approach with your teams.

 STEP 15 Distributor Partnership Programme – Develop Model Distributor, Strategy, Approach, Development Plan & Execution for each Distributor.
-Read more and see a Distributor Partnership Programme example here.
+Learn more about Distributor and Wholesaler Management here.
+Read a Distributor Partnership Programme example here.

-STEP 16 Third Degree Partnerships (3DPs) – based on current Distributor needs & issues, identify 3DPs and implement program
+STEP 16 Third Degree Partnerships (3DPs) – based on current Distributor needs & issues, identify 3DPs and implement program.
+Read our blog post on 3DPs here for more information.
+Download our Guide on 3DPs here.

 STEP 17 Key Account Management (KAM) – Define KAM Needs, Relationship Management & Negotiation, Develop & Implement Trading terms, Train KAMs

 STEP 18 Training & Upgrading – Rollout Programme to support all aspects of new RtM.
 Include ‘Steps of the Call’, ongoing Training Programme.
-Roll out New RtM Development (NRD) approach to ensure Continuous Improvement
+Roll out New RtM Development (NRD) approach to ensure Continuous Improvement.
+Download our RtM training guide – The 10 Key Steps of FMCG Sales Call here.

-STEP 20 Culture & Leadership – Develop & Execute Supporting Change Management Plan.
+STEP 20 Culture & Leadership – Ensure Top Team & CEO Active Support from Step 1.
+Develop & Execute Supporting Change Management Plan.
 Develop & Execute Clear Messaging.
 Develop Cross-Functional Buy-In & Support.

 Deliverables of this phase include:

-- Distributors – Model, Development Plans, New Contracts & SLAs, New Performance System
+- Distributors – Defined & Agreed Model, Development Plans, New Contracts & SLAs, New Performance System, Transition Plans

-- Training – Programme, Workshops, Train-the-Trainer, On-The-Job Coaching
+- Training – Defined Programme, Workshops, Train-the-Trainer, On-The-Job Coaching, RtM Centre of Excellence

 - Functional Integration – New Functional Interfaces Embedded, S&OP and RtM Integrated